robotology/robotology-superbuild/doc/conda-forge.md

 **IMPORTANT: conda-forge does not provide Debug version of its libraries, so in Windows you can't compile in Debug mode if you are using conda-forge.**

+**IMPORTANT [WINDOWS]: if you would like to use a cmake compiler external to conda-forge environment in order to compile the superbuild, for example to use the cmake-gui (not supported at the moment by the conda internal cmake installation), select CMake 3.21 or 3.22.3, and not 3.22.0, 3.22.1 or 3.22.2.
+Selecting the wrong cmake version may lead to compilation errors.**

 ### Run software installed

 On **Linux**, **macOS** or **Windows with Git Bash**, you can at this point run the software compiled by source with the robotology-superbuild in any new terminal as: